Both aspiring accountants and accounting professionals know that continuing their education will help their career.

 - risk assessment

-This award was developed to recognize individuals seeking accreditation as risk management experts.
+Essentially, this award was developed to recognize individuals seeking accreditation as risk management experts.

 As a CRP license holder you are allowed to specialize in one or more of the following specialty areas: